jennyzbrown/freshie/README.md

 ## Usage

 First iteration of creating a Ruby Gem.
-This Gem randomly selects from your array of data utilizing the sample method.
+This Gem randomly selects objects from your array of data utilizing the sample method.

 The next iteration will select data without repetition.
 It will copy the chosen data from the array to a csv and will not select data that is already present on the csv.